 Whisk well to combine.

 Bake for about 20-25 minutes.

-Cook's Notes: I have made this with the Brown Sugar Splenda Blend.
-I had some leftover from a pie I made for my Mom (who is diabetic).
+I have made this with the Brown Sugar Splenda Blend.
 I used 1/2 cup and it turned out delicious.
 You can also use margarine and instead of the eggs you could use a product like Eggbeaters.
 So there are a lot of different options you could use here if you have specific dietary needs.